skanishmd/FGFR4-ML-MDS-Framework/README.md

 ## Overview

-This repository contains the complete computational workflow, datasets, trained models, molecular docking analyses, molecular dynamics simulations, and MM-GBSA calculations associated with our study:
+This repository contains the computational workflow, datasets, molecular docking analyses, molecular dynamics simulations, and MM-GBSA calculations associated with our study:

 > **“A Novel Integrated ML-MDS Framework for the Discovery of FGFR4 Inhibitors for Hepatocellular Carcinoma”**